PSDI-UK/psdi-data-conversion/README.md

 For Windows and MacOS: Download and run the installer for the latest version from the official site: https://www.python.org/downloads/

-For Linux systems, Python is most readily installed with your distributions package manager.
+For Linux systems, Python is most readily installed with your distribution's package manager.
 For Ubuntu/Debian-based systems, this is `apt`, and the following series of commands can be used to install the latest version of Python compatible with your system:

 ```bash
 sudo apt update # Make sure the package manager has access to the latest versions of all packages